andreapollastri/makeitprivate/README.md

 # 👾 Make it Private

-Makeitprivate is a Laravel based Composer proxy for your private Github repositories.
+Make it Private is a Laravel based Composer proxy for your private Github repositories.
 It's easy to install and use! ;)

 <center>